 CHANGES TO THIS NOTICE

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in the hospital.
-The notice will contain the effective date on the back.
-This electronic version contains the effective date at the end.
+The notice will contain on the first page, in the top left-hand corner, the effective date.

 OTHER USES OF MEDICAL INFORMATION

 Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission and that we are required to retain our records of the care that we provided to you.

 Patient Relations Department

 Medical Records Department